hackbinghamton/WebDevelopmentWorkshop/React.js/Functionality.md

 In React, we use state to keep and modify pieces of information within a component.
 Let's use state inside of our `InputField` component.

 In our `InputField` component, adjust the 1st line to be: `import React, { useState } from "react";`.
-This allows us to specify to React that we want to use it's state functionality in our component.
+This allows us to specify to React that we want to use its state functionality in our component.

-Now we will use state to be able to store and manipulate the current value of the input field.
+Now we will use state to store and manipulate the current value of the input field.
 We want to be able to store this piece of data so that we can fill our to-do items with the user-inputted task.

 To create a new state hook, type the following inside of our component: